 If you have a credit score below D, you are eligible for a fast bad credit loan.
 You can apply for a personal loan quoting your credit rating.
 Instead of focusing on your past, these financial institutions check out your repayment capabilities based on your current income.
 Once they are satisfied you could pay, you get the loan.

-The bigger question of course, is whether getting a fast bad credit loan is really the smart choice for you at all.
+The bigger question of course, is whether getting a fast bad credit loan even with poor credit history is really the smart choice for you at all.
 In the event the loan is to assist you to with debt problems, then you may be better off finding out the best way to negotiate with your creditors instead.